 The former Chairman of the Advertising Federation of Australia, and now the Chairman of AFTRS, Australian Film, Television & Radio School, he is a regular commentator on radio in Melbourne.

-Russel, former Chief Executive Officer Australia and New Zealand at Young & Rubicam Brands, fell in love with the advertising industry after doing a week's work experience at advertising agency McCann Erickson while part way through a marketing degree at Chisholm Institute (now part of Monash University).
+Advertising: Russel, former Chief Executive Officer Australia and New Zealand at Young & Rubicam Brands, fell in love with the advertising industry after doing a week's work experience at McCann Erickson while part way through a marketing degree at Chisholm Institute (now part of Monash University).
 His father had started working in advertising at the ripe old age of 45, after a career as a cartoonist and businessman, and he suggested that his son give it a go.
-Russel managed to extend his work experience into an 18-month job.
+Russel managed to extend his work experience into a full time job.

-In his early 20s, Russel headed to London and spent five years working at Lowe Howard-Spink, one of Britain's top creative agencies.
-His major account was Heineken beer, and his work on that account was considered one of Britain's best ad campaigns of its time.
+London: In his early 20s, Russel headed to London and spent five years working at Lowe Howard-Spink, one of Britain's top creative agencies.
+His major account was Heineken and Stella Artois beer, and his work on that account was considered one of Britain's best ad campaigns of its time.